Integrate customer portal into your application

 ### How it works

-When you create a customer portal via the API, Seam returns a `magic_link` URL.
+When you create a customer portal via the API, Seam returns a `customer_portal` URL.
 This URL can be loaded in a standard HTML `<iframe>`.
 The portal is fully authenticated through a token embedded in the URL — no additional login is required from the end-user.

 Portal links expire after **7 days**.
 Your backend should generate a fresh link when rendering the page, or when the current link is close to expiring.